Deepomatic/challenge/README.md

-# Developer / Data Scientist Challenge
+# Developer / Research Engineer Challenge

 **IMPORTANT**: Before starting this challenge, make sure we have a position by sending your resume and cover letter to founders@deepomatic.com.